-Authors of two outstanding articles will be presented with the Jerry S. Cohen Award for Antitrust Scholarship at the American Antitrust Institute's Annual Conference on June 21.
+Authors of two outstanding articles were presented with the Jerry S. Cohen Award for Antitrust Scholarship at the American Antitrust Institute's Annual Conference today.
 The Cohen Award was created through a trust established in honor of the late Jerry S. Cohen, an outstanding trial lawyer and antitrust writer.
 It is administered by the law firm he founded, Cohen Milstein Sellers & Toll PLLC.

 The award is given each year to the best antitrust writing during the prior year that is consistent with the following standards established by the Board of Trustees of the Jerry S. Cohen Memorial Fund.
 To be considered eligible and selected for the Award, submissions should reflect a concern for principles of economic justice; the dispersal of economic power; and the maintenance of effective limitations upon economic power or the federal statutes designed to protect society from various forms of anticompetitive activity.
 Submissions should reflect an awareness of the human and social impacts of economic institutions upon individuals, small businesses and other institutions necessary to the maintenance of a just and humane society—the values and concerns that Jerry S. Cohen dedicated his life and work to fostering.
 Submissions may address substantive, procedural or evidentiary matters that reflect these values and concerns.

 The award selection committee has also conferred six category awards, as follows:

 - Best State Action Immunity Article: Rebecca Haw Allensworth, “Foxes at the Henhouse: Occupational Licensing Boards Up Close,” 105 Calif.
 L. Rev. 1567 (2017)